 A few years ago my son was studying American History using America the Beautiful from Notgrass Publishing.
 I love how they weave literature study into each era of American History.
 It’s a unit study and incorporates Bible, Literature, vocabulary, creative writing, mapping and timelining.

-I wanted to enhance the study a bit by letting Jonathan study a bit about each President as we progress through history and let him explore a little about them as we go.
-He learned to name them as a list and their order several years ago, but I don’t just want him to be able to say them.
-I want him to have an understanding about their lives and what their presidency was like.
+I wanted to enhance the study a bit by letting him study a bit about each President as we progress through history and let him explore a little about them as we go.
+He learned to name them as a list and their order of succession several years ago, but I don’t just want him to be able to say them.
+I want him to have an understanding about each of their lives and some basics about what their presidency was like.

 So I came up with these Just the Presidential Facts Notebooking pages.
 As he reads about each one, he can jot down some facts and information that he finds to be interesting.

-This year he is doing Uncle Sam and You, also by Notgrass Publishing, a study of American Civics.
+Another way to approach a a study of the presidents is when you dive into American Civics.
+I recommend using Uncle Sam and You, also by Notgrass Publishing, which is written for middle school aged students.
 These pages are appropriate for use with civics as well.

-The reality is since it’s an inaugural week, it’s a great time to explore the Presidents a bit.
-Whether you just want to get more familiar with the incumbant President or review all of them, these pages will help you do just that.
+Whether you just want your students to get more familiar with an incumbant President or review all of them, these pages will help you do just that.

 Using these Presidential Facts Notebooking Pages

-- With these notebooking pages you will find one page for each of the 45 US Presidents.
+- With these notebooking pages you will find one page for each of the 46 U.S. Presidents.

-- Each page has a drawing of each of the presidents.
+- Each page has a sketched drawing of each of the presidents.

 - In the Fast Facts section, you can have your child write in basic facts about each president.